I've walked into a lot of BJJ academies over the years.

 Why Structure Feels Like Freedom

-Here's something that sounds counterintuitive but is absolutely true once you've seen it enough times:
+This sounds backwards, but it's true once you've seen it enough times.

 People want boundaries.
 Even when they claim they don't.

-This is especially true in a martial arts academy.
+It's especially true in a martial arts academy.
 Your students want to know where they stand.
-They want to know what's expected of them — and what's expected of every other person on that mat.
+What's expected of them, and what's expected of every other person on that mat.

-Because when everyone is operating within the same clear container, something remarkable happens: they relax.
+When everyone is operating inside the same clear container, they relax.
 They stop worrying about the unspoken rules.
 They stop trying to read the room.
-They can just train.
+They just train.

 The container handles their anxiety so they don't have to.

 Most students will never know the container exists.
-They'll just feel safe, purposeful, and engaged — and they won't be able to fully explain why your academy feels different from others they've visited.
+They'll just feel safe and engaged, and they won't be able to explain why your academy feels different from the others they've visited.
 The structure is invisible.
 The effect is not.

-That's what the invisible engine does.
+That's the invisible engine.
 It creates a feeling without announcing itself.

 What Happens When the Container Breaks

-I've seen academies — more than one — destroyed by a situation that was completely avoidable.
-An instructor becomes romantically involved with a female student.
+I've seen academies (more than one) destroyed by something completely avoidable.
+An instructor gets romantically involved with a female student.
 The relationship ends badly.
 She leaves angry, starts badmouthing the school, takes a group of students with her.
-The social fallout ripples through the entire community.
+The fallout ripples through the whole community.

 The instructor wasn't a bad person.
 He just hadn't been told.

 Not in any formal sense.
 There was no onboarding process.
 No instructor handbook.
-No conversation at the start of the relationship that made clear: this is how you conduct yourself when you're representing this academy.
+No conversation up front that made it clear: this is how you conduct yourself when you're representing this academy.
 These are the boundaries.
-These are the expectations — on the mat and off it.
+These are the expectations, on the mat and off it.

 The boundary was assumed.
 And assumed boundaries are not boundaries.

-This is what the absence of an engine actually looks like up close.
-Not chaos in the obvious sense.
-A single gap, in a single process, that nobody thought to build — because it all seemed obvious.
+That's what the absence of an engine looks like up close.
+Not obvious chaos.
+A single gap, in a single process, that nobody thought to build, because it all seemed obvious.
 Until it wasn't.

 The Myth at the Heart of Every Struggling BJJ Academy

-His central argument: most small businesses fail not because of bad ideas, but because of a fundamental misunderstanding about what it means to run one.
-He calls it the Entrepreneurial Myth — the false belief that if you're skilled at a thing, you're therefore capable of running a business built around that thing.
+His argument: most small businesses fail not because of bad ideas, but because of a basic misunderstanding about what it means to run one.
+He calls it the Entrepreneurial Myth.
+The false belief that if you're skilled at a thing, you're therefore capable of running a business built around that thing.

 A talented baker opens a bakery.
 A great hairdresser opens a salon.